1337w0rm/YeetMeet/README.md

  3. `cd YeetMeet`
  4. `pip install -r requirements.txt`
  5. `python chromium.py`
  6. Login to your Google Account using `/mlogin`  for meet and `/zlogin` for Zoom.
-Wait till you get `Logged In` message from your bot.
  7. Now through Heroku-CLI login to your Heroku account.
  `heroku login -i`
  8. Create a Heroku App `heroku create appname --buildpack heroku/python`